Gardosen/senior-qa-test/README.md

-## W4K E2E Test Automation Project (A.k.A WETA)
+## Krieger Test Challenge Automation Project (A.k.A TCAP)

-this project is running the automation tests for the W4K Platform
+This Project is ment to be used for the Live Coding Session Challenge for the Krieger Applicants

 ## Project Overview